Full-Metal-JS/tinnr/README.md

 ## Tests

-Currently, we have a test for our server side inside our test foler.
+Currently, we have a test for our server side inside our test folder.

 ## File Structure

 We separated our files into 3 different folders: Client, Server, and Tests.
-Here is a diagram for our file structure.
+Within each of these folders, we split our code up into as many files as we could in order to modularize it.

 ## Choice of Technologies